 The first step to take is to decide if the relationship is one of employment or the contracting variety.
 The tests for doing so were established by the ONCA in Belton v.
 Liberty Insurance Co. of Canada (2004).
 If a relationship is found to be one of employment, then reasonable notice is implied.
 If the result is a contractor relationship, the court must then determine whether it is a dependent or independent relationship.
 If exclusivity is not sufficient for a finding of an employment relationship, then exclusivity can also be used to determine the type of contractor relationship.
 Exclusivity then is a hallmark of the dependent contractor and is almost determinative as it shows an economic dependence.
 Where found, reasonable notice of termination will be implied in the contract.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in employment contract disputes.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in employment contract disputes.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.